 Attack on Yemen army HQ kills six soldiers, three militants

-ADEN (Reuters) - Six soldiers and three suspected Islamist militants died during a suicide bombing and assault on the main military headquarters in Aden on Wednesday and a 10-year-old boy was killed in subsequent clashes, medics and local media said.
+ADEN (Reuters) - Ten suspected Islamist militants and six soldiers died during a suicide bombing and assault on the main military headquarters in Aden on Wednesday, Yemen's Defence Ministry said.

-The attack on the army headquarters bore the hallmarks of previous assaults by al Qaeda on military facilities, including an attack on the Defence Ministry compound in Sanaa in December and an earlier one on the headquarters of the Second Division in Hadramout province.
+The attack bore the hallmarks of previous assaults on military installations by al Qaeda, including one on the Defence Ministry compound in Sanaa in December and an earlier assault on the headquarters of the Second Division in Hadramout province.

-State news agency Saba quoted a security source in the city as saying al Qaeda militants tried to storm the army's Fourth Division headquarters in Aden's al-Tawahi district after detonating a car laden with explosives outside the main gate.
+State news agency Saba quoted a security source as saying al Qaeda militants tried to storm the army's Fourth Division headquarters in Aden's al-Tawahi district after detonating a car laden with explosives outside the main gate.

-The Fourth Division is in charge of the military in southern Yemen.
+The Fourth Division controls the military in southern Yemen.

-Witnesses and Aden al-Ghad said a 10-year-old boy was killed and four civilians were wounded by shrapnel from a shell that had missed its target during subsequent clashes between the army and the militants, who apparently were still holding out in the area.
+Witnesses and the separatist Aden al-Ghad news website also said a 10-year-old boy was killed and four civilians were wounded by shrapnel from a shell that missed its target during subsequent clashes between the army and the militants, who apparently were still holding out in the area.

 Tawahi houses some of the country's main state facilities in Aden, including the presidential palace, the local secret service offices and the local radio and television studios.

-Witnesses in Tawahi said they had heard the sounds of rocket propelled grenades as soldiers closed off roads to the area and engaged the attackers.
+Witnesses said they had heard the sounds of rocket propelled grenades as soldiers closed off roads to the area and engaged the attackers.

 Yemen, a Western-allied country that shares a border with top global oil exporter Saudi Arabia, has been in turmoil since mass protests forced long-term leader Ali Abdullah Saleh to step down in 2012.
 His successor, Abd-Rabbu Mansour, Hadi has been struggling to restore order.

-The security source told Saba that Wednesday's attack had been foiled at the gate of the army headquarters and troops were hunting militants who had arrived in a separate vehicle to engage soldiers after the suicide attack.
+The security source told Saba news agency that Wednesday's attack had been foiled at the gate of the army headquarters and troops were hunting militants who arrived in a separate vehicle to engage soldiers after the suicide attack.

 "The security guarding the Fourth Division headquarters in Aden foiled a suicide attack carried out by terrorist elements of al Qaeda who had detonated a booby-trapped car at the main gate of the Division's headquarters," Saba quoted the source as saying.